 First off, the flat bench is vastly superior to the majority of adjustable benches (also known as incline benches, FID–flat, incline, decline–benches, and decline benches; all of which will be used interchangeably throughout this review) on the market.

-However, the flat bench isn’t perfect, because it doesn’t offer quite the versatility that the adjustable bench does.
+However, the flat bench isn’t perfect, because it doesn’t offer quite the versatility of the adjustable bench.

 The Adjustable Bench